EconometricsBySimulation/AbstractLogic.jl/paper/AbstractLogic.md

 ``AbstractLogic`` is designed to efficiently evaluate complex logical items in a flexible and intuitive way.
-It is a package entirely built in `Julia` with a high degree of semantic flexibility, offering many types of logical operators for the evaluation of complex expressions.
+It is a package entirely built in `Julia` with a high degree of semantic flexibility offering many types of logical operators for the evaluation of complex expressions.

 Logical reasoning items have long been a tool for psychological researchers and practitioners seeking to understand human cognitive capabilities.
 Yet these